hpaulkeeler/DetPoisson_MATLAB/README.md

 Most of the remaining MATLAB files were used to obtain the results in the paper by Blaszczyszyn and Keeler[1].
 In particular, they create and fit determinantally-thinned Poisson point process to dependently-thinned Poisson point processes such as Matern hard-core point processes; for details see[1].
 The fitting (or supervised learning) method is based on that developed by Kulesza and Taskar[2].

 To reproduce the results in the paper by Blaszczyszyn and Keeler[1], first run SubsetGenerate.m, then SubsetDetPoissonFit.m, and finally SubsetDetPoissonGenerate.m.
-The first two files will create .mat files (stored locally), which contain variable values (that is, simulation and fitting results).
+The first two files will create .mat files (stored locally), which contain variable values (that is, simulation/sampling and fitting results).

 To reproduce the exact same results in the paper[1], set the random seed to one in the files SubsetGenerate.m and SubsetDetPoissonGenerate.m.
 That is, in these two files remove the comment from the line that reads: